 The Damned are not an easy band to follow.
 I mean in terms of chronology, members, who has fallen out with whom, all that.
-Brian James (one time principal songwriter) is long gone, Dave Vanian is the only constant member, Rat Scabies (one of my drumming heroes) is long gone, and Captain Sensible is… Captain Sensible.
+Brian James (one time principal songwriter) is long gone, Dave Vanian is the only constant member, Rat Scabies (one of my major drumming heroes – there, I said it) is long gone, and Captain Sensible is… Captain Sensible.
 Also, they have been doing this for forty years.
 Who works with all the same people for forty years?
 Not creative people, that’s who.

 The Damned represented the next generation after The Who, the Who’s Next generation if you like, who refused to grow up.
 At the time we wanted to smash up what other people owned, what our parents’ generation represented.
 Overthrow the tyranny!
 Redress the balance!